 Unprecedented would be an understatement to name the Pandemic world we live in today.
 The times haven’t been easy for anyone; companies were forced to close their physical offices and make the switch to remote working.
 The challenge has been managed effectively by IT and Software Development companies – India’s massive US$177 billion industry has made this switch rather smoothly surprising the industry leaders and customers alike.

 According to the Economic Times, almost 90% of IT employees are now working remotely from metros and small towns.
 HR professionals took the challenge head-on and used their existing policies to help employees make the switch.
 Maintaining business continuity in the technical aspect has been covered by us in a previous blog.
-Now, let us understand the more about remote team management from an HR perspective.
+Now, let us understand more about remote team management strategies from an HR perspective that we adopted here in Perfomatix, a leading product design and development company focusing on building long term relationships with our customers and employees.
 Here’s an excerpt from a recent conversation with Manisha Narayanan, HR Manager at Perfomatix.

 Q&A with HR Manager